anthemion-org/ogle-web/README.md

 ### Identifier naming conventions

 The Ogle source code uses a new identifier naming convention I am still developing.
-This convention was inspired by the [Split notation](https://www.anthemion.org/split_notation.html) I have used with C# and C++; JavaScript differs so much from those languages, it seems impossible to make the notations compatible.
+This convention was inspired by the [Split notation](https://www.anthemion.org/split_notation.html) I have used with C# and C++, but JavaScript differs so much from those languages, it seems impossible to make the notations compatible.

 Every identifer begins with zero or more prefixes, in the following order, with at most one prefix selected from each table: